-Levels of hCG can identify women having increased risk of fetal abnormalities.
+Levels of hCG can identify women having an increased risk of fetal abnormalities.
 Usually done at 15-20 weeks of gestation, the test is called triple marker as levels of human chorionic gonadotropin are tested along with levels of AFP and free estriol.

 When inhibin A is also used along with, the term quadruple marker is used.

-Increased level of hCG is associated with increased risk of Down Syndrome while reduced level indicates increased risk of Trisomy 18.
+Increased level of hCG is associated with increased risk of Down Syndrome while reduced level indicates an increased risk of Trisomy 18.